alexalok/alice-todoist-skill/README.md

 ## Security Considerations

 - Restrict access to the KV namespace, because Todoist tokens are stored as plain strings.
-- Rotate Todoist client secrets periodically and update `wrangler.toml`.
+- Rotate Todoist client secrets periodically, update them in the Cloudflare dashboard, and refresh your local `.dev.vars` copy.
 - Consider adding rate limiting or signature validation if Yandex introduces request signing.

 ## License